KiljaeL/KiljaeL.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. candidate at the Ohio State Univerisity, advised by [Prof. Zhang](https://www.asc.ohio-state.edu/zhang.7824/).
+I am a Ph.D. candidate at the Ohio State Univerisity, advised by [Prof. Yuan Zhang](https://www.asc.ohio-state.edu/zhang.7824/).

 I am passionate about advancing data-centric AI through principled methods for data attribution.
-Currently I am designing tools that quantify the value of dataset both fairly and efficiently.
-My research focuses on developing theoretically grounded yet scalable approaches that can be applied across diverse AI applications including generative AI modeling [[1]](https://arxiv.org/abs/2505.19013).
+Currently I am designing tools that quantify the value of dataset both fairly and efficiently [[1]](https://arxiv.org/abs/2505.19013).
+My research focuses on developing theoretically grounded yet scalable approaches that can be applied across diverse AI applications including generative AI modeling.

-As a statistician, I am also deeply interested in methods that quantify uncertainty in black-box models, especially those that remain robust under model misspecification.
-My broader goal is to create algorithms that are not only statistically sound but also computationally feasible, so they can scale with modern AI systems [[2]](https://openreview.net/forum?id=Bt1vnCnAVS&noteId=uNqjmfay9Q).
+As a statistician, I am also deeply interested in methods that quantify uncertainty in black-box models, especially those that remain robust under model misspecification [[2]](https://openreview.net/forum?id=Bt1vnCnAVS&noteId=uNqjmfay9Q).
+My broader goal is to create algorithms that are not only statistically sound but also computationally feasible, so they can scale with modern AI systems .

 ## Research Interests